cmaureir/progra-alma/lectures/lecture2.rst

 .. _here: ../_static/programs/combinatorios.py

-Note that, thanks to the functions use the main section of the program has four lines, and the example is much easier to understand.
+Note that, thanks to the use of functions, the main section of the program has four lines and the example is much easier to understand.

 Multiple return values